Differential Privacy for Government Agencies -- Are We There Yet?

 \begin{defn}[$\varepsilon$-differential privacy, \cite{Dwork2006}] A randomized mechanism $\mathcal{M}$ gives $\varepsilon$-differential privacy if, for all neighboring datasets $D$, $D'$, and all events $S\subset Range(\mathcal{M})$

 \end{defn}

-Depending on the context, two datasets are called neighboring, if one could be obtained from the other by (a) adding or removing a single record (unbounded differential privacy) or by (b) changing the values of one record, while keeping the size of the database fixed (bounded differential privacy).
+Depending on the context, two datasets are called neighboring, if one could be obtained from the other by (a) adding or removing a single record (unbounded DP) or (b) changing the values of one record, while keeping the size of the database fixed (bounded DP).

 Differential privacy ensures that the probability of observing a specific output if database $D$ is used as the input is never more than $e^{\varepsilon}$ times (and never less than $e^{-\varepsilon}$ times) the probability of observing the same output if database $D'$ is used as the input, where the probability distribution is based on the randomness induced by the mechanism $\mathcal{M}$.
 The parameter $\varepsilon$ can be used to specify the level of protection.
 Larger values of $\varepsilon$ allow for larger differences in the output distribution between two neighboring databases, thus offering lower levels of protection.
 However, larger values of $\varepsilon$ will typically increase the level of accuracy of the reported output as the mechanism $\mathcal{M}$ will need to introduce less noise to satisfy Equation (\ref{eq:diff_priv}).
-Thus, $\varepsilon$ can be seen as a tuning parameter that treats privacy for empirical accuracy of the obtained estimate.
+Thus, $\varepsilon$ can be seen as a tuning parameter that trades privacy for accuracy of the estimate obtained.